MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

     $UserRolesOutput | Out-File "$env:USERPROFILE`\Desktop\UserRoles.txt" -Width 4096
     ```

-2. With the exported list and mapping recommendations, manually add the users to the respective Azure (SCOM Managed Instance (preview)) user roles.
+2. With the exported list and mapping recommendations, manually add the users to the respective Azure (SCOM Managed Instance) user roles.

 # [Notification subscriptions](#tab/notification-subscriptions)

-SCOM Managed Instance (preview) supports the following notification channels:
+SCOM Managed Instance supports the following notification channels:

 - Emails
 - SMS/Text

-Export the **Notifications Internal Library** Management pack from the Operations Manager Management Group to migrate all your notification settings and import them to SCOM Managed Instance (preview).
+Export the **Notifications Internal Library** Management pack from the Operations Manager Management Group to migrate all your notification settings and import them to SCOM Managed Instance.

-After you migrate the notification configuration to SCOM Managed Instance (preview), copy the local files that are used in Command Channels to the same path on all Management Servers in the Notification Resource Pool.
+After you migrate the notification configuration to SCOM Managed Instance, copy the local files that are used in Command Channels to the same path on all Management Servers in the Notification Resource Pool.
 If you migrate from Operations Manager 2016, configuring Notification Channel requires more steps.

 Metadata for all notifications/subscriptions is stored under the unsealed management pack.
 If you migrate the management pack, the notifications and subscriptions are also migrated.